stratdev3/SimpleW/documentation/simplew/docs/guide/module.md

 }
 ```

-The `Install` method is called once when the module is registered.
+The `Install` method is a callback invoked by `SimpleWServer.UseModule()` when the module is registered.
 Inside this method, the module can:

 - Register routes